Californians considering a Chapter 13 Debt Repayment Plan should be aware of the following key factors:

 2. Eligibility Requirements

-- To qualify for Chapter 13 in California, a debtor must have regular income to support the repayment plan.
+- To qualify for Chapter 13 in California, a debtor must have regular income (wages, business income, social security) to support the repayment plan.

 (These limits are periodically adjusted for inflation.)